NixOS/nix.dev/source/tutorials/nix-language.md

 The resulting value is printed as output.

 `--eval` is required to evaluate the file and do nothing else.
-If `--eval` is omitted, `nix-instantiate` expects the expression in the given file to evaluate to a special data type called *derivation*.
+If `--eval` is omitted, `nix-instantiate` expects the expression in the given file to evaluate to a special data type called *Derivation*, which we will come back to at the end of this guide in [](build-tasks).

 If you do not need `file.nix` any more, remove it with